Intersection cohomology of the Uhlenbeck compactification of the Calogero-Moser space

 {\textbf{Notation.}}\en Given a vector space $V$, we write $V^\vee$ for the dual vector space and $S^\bullet V=\oplus_{i\geq 0}\ S^i V$ for the Symmetric algebra of $V$.

-\ssec{ackno}{Acknowledgments} The study of M.F. and A.K. has been funded by the Russian Academic Excellence Project `5-100'.
+\ssec{ackno}{Acknowledgments} The work of M.F. and A.K. has been funded by the Russian Academic Excellence Project `5-100'.
 V.G. was supported in part by the NSF grant DMS-1303462.
 A.I. was supported by the grants NSh-5138.2014.1 and RFBR 15-01-09242.
-A.K. was partially supported by RFBR 14-01-00416, 15-01-02164, 15-51-50045 and NSh-2998.2014.1.
+A.K. was partially supported by RFBR 14-01-00416, 15-01-02164, 15-51-50045 and by the Simons foundation.

 {{\widetilde{H}}}

 \sec{ch5}{Sheaves on the noncommutative plane $\BPt$ and quiver representations}

 To construct the Gieseker and the Uhlenbeck compactifications of the Calogero-Moser space we use an interpretation of the latter as moduli spaces of coherent sheaves on a noncommutative projective plane.